petermodest/quinn/wp-content/plugins/youtube-embed/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 4.3.4 =
+* Update to fix bug in video IDs with multiple hyphens

 = 4.3.3 =
 * Update to remove a malware-reported URL from the README